patriklauzirika-glitch/patriklauzirika.github.io/about.md

 ## Professional Summary

-I am a Finance & Business Intelligence professional with expertise in transforming financial data into actionable insights.
-With a strong foundation in financial analysis and a passion for data-driven decision-making, I specialize in designing and implementing BI solutions that drive business value.
+I am a finance professional with over 8 years of experience in accounting, controlling, and financial reporting in industrial environments.
+Skilled in cost control, variance analysis, budgeting, and KPI monitoring to support decision-making.
+Experienced in SAP and data analysis tools (Excel, Power BI) and knowledge of programming languages (SQL, Python, R).

 ---